PaddlePaddle/PaddleVideo/README.md

 ### Overview of the performance

-The relationship between Acc Top1 and FPS on Kinectics400 dataset.
+The chart below illustrates the performance of the recognition models, including our implementation and pytorch version.
+It shows the relationship between Acc Top1 and VPS on the Kinectics400 dataset .
 (Tested on the Tesla V100.)

 <div align="center">
   <img src="docs/images/acc_vps.png" />